pgonzaleznetwork/HappySoup.io/README.md

 * [Local deployment](#local-deployment)
 * [Build your own apps using the core npm library](#Build-your-own-apps-using-the-core-npm-library)

+## What is a Happy Soup?

+> *As a long-time customer, you’ve built apps and customizations on the platform for several releases.
+The more you customize and build on the platform, the more complexity you create in your org.
+Your single Salesforce org has become a huge container for all the metadata you’re managing and interacting with.
+We refer to this horn of plenty as your “happy soup.”* **[Trailhead](https://trailhead.salesforce.com/content/learn/modules/unlocked-packages-for-customers/break-up-your-metadata)**

+## Who is this for

+**Developers & Architects**

+* Discover [Deployment Boundaries](#deployment-boundaries) that can be the baseline for a scratch org or unlocked packages
+* Quickly get a package.xml of your deployment boundary
+* Get immediately insights with built-in charts
+* Drill down to the last dependent metadata in an easy to follow tree structure

+**Administrators**

+* Find all the metadata used in page layout (fields, buttons, inline pages, etc) and export it to excel to review opportunities for optimization
+* Don't break your org!
+Know the impact of making changes to a field, validation rule, etc

 ## Deployment Boundaries

-Jump to the the [Who is this for](#question-who-is-this-for) for section to see how **:star:admins and developers:star:** can also use this app.

-#### Why Salesforce DX has seen poor adoption :disappointed:
+#### Why Scratch Orgs and Unlocked Packages have seen adoption :disappointed:

 Salesforce DX introduced the idea of breaking down your org into packages with discrete and modular functionality.
+Anyone trying to buy into this idea is faced with the following challenges:

+> * How do you know what metadata can be grouped into a package?
+> * How do you tell what that metadata depends on?
+> * How do you know what metadata is required for a feature to exist?

+Unfortunately, Salesforce DX doesn't provide an answer to these challenges, and it would take most organizations years to be able to split their org in this way.

-Unfortunately, the actual steps do that are very complicated and has led to poor adoption of scratch orgs and unlocked packages.
+This has led to poor adoption of scratch orgs and unlocked packages.

 With this realization, Salesforce released the Metadata Dependencies API (`MetadataComponentDependency`), which allows you to see where your metadata is used or what it uses.

 #### The real problem :thumbsdown:

+So with the new API now organizations can "easily" see where their metadata is used and start their journey to unlocked packages. **This is an oversimplification** .

 It's **not enough** to see where an apex class is used, or what it uses.
 To be able to take a group of metadata and convert it into an unlocked package/scratch org, you need to be able to answer the question: